Skip to main content

 • “They kept the atmosphere of SE1; most of the sound effects and controls I noticed were exactly the same, which I personally like having played SE1 so much.”

-• “(example: going into the atmosphere without your ship being relatively protected/ready)”
+• “(Example: going into the atmosphere without your ship being relatively protected or ready.)”

 • humor